itmekevin/CoinStir/README.md

 # CoinStir
 Overview:

-CoinStir is a privacy enabling app that allows users to send ETH or ERC20 tokens to other wallets without recipiants being able to see the senders address.
-Additionally CoinStir allows for a network of wallets to be created and managed from one dashboard to assist in managing personal or business finances.
+CoinStir is a privacy enabling app that allows users to send ETH and, in the future, ERC20 tokens to other wallets without recipiants being able to see the senders address.
 Financial privacy is instrumental in a multide of business and personal relationships, and while the open nature of the blockchain is often superior, there are instances in which privacy remains critical.

 There are 2 halves to CoinStir that work together in order to achieve this:
 - The 'Host' contract which exists on Ethereum and handles the receipt and dispersement of funds - nothing else.
 While these events are public on the blockchain, the Host contract does not track any information whatsoever.